timewave-computer/valence-coprocessor-app/README.md

 ### Local development environment setup

 At this moment we exclusively support nix-based builds.
-If you do not have nix package manager availble on your system, below are some easy ways to install it:
+If you do not have nix package manager available on your system, below are some easy ways to install it:

 - [Determinate Systems installer](https://docs.determinate.systems/getting-started/)
 - [Nix package manager](https://nixos.org/download/)